 Article 11 — Complaint Procedures

-A. If a formal complaint is made to an E.S.D. supervisor, regarding a staff member’s performance, the complaint shall be reduced to writing and shall be discussed with the staff member within five (5) working days after its receipt by the E.S.D. unless it is impractical to do so within such time limit because of the absence of the staff member or the immediate supervisor.
+A. If a formal complaint is made to an E.S.D. supervisor, regarding a staff member’s performance, the complaint shall be reduced to writing and the staff member shall be notified within ten (10) working days after its receipt by the E.S.D. unless it is impractical to do so within such time limit because of the absence of the staff member or the immediate supervisor.

 1. The staff member shall be apprised of the full nature of the complaint including the name of the complainant.